 Trinocs: Trilaterally symmetrical aliens who breathe methane instead of oxygen.
 They are culturally paranoid by human standards (in return, they find humans to be far too trusting and naive).

 The Outsiders: Fragile aliens shaped like cats o' nine tails that don't need to breathe air and live on huge, slow-moving starships and trade information and technology with other species in return for refueling rights.
 The Outsiders are the most technologically advanced of all the species in Known Space (and considering the Puppeteers, that's saying something).
 It was the Outsiders that sold humans the secret to Faster-Than-Light Travel (and sold the technology necessary to turn an entire planet into a starship to the Puppeteers), although they do not appear to use it themselves.
+Consummate capitalists, any technology they have access to is available, for a price.

 Also Shadow Square Wire, which binds together the Ringworld's night-creating structures into a ring.
 It can cut like a variable sword, but it's flexible instead of rigid and unbreakable.